Blu3Mu51c/goat-cafe-full-stack-mern-app-lesson/APP_OVERVIEW.md

 })();
 ```

 **What this does**: Populates the database with sample categories and menu items for testing.
-Run with `npm run seed` to populate your database.
+Run with `node config/seed.js` to populate your database.

 ---